sf-wdi-37/project-03/feedback.md

 * **Technical Requirements**: Did you deliver a project that met all the technical requirements?
 Did you build something that was reasonably complex with the technical knowledge you've gained in the course?

-* **Creativity**: Did you add a personal spin or creative element to your project?
+* **Creativity / User Experience**: Did you add a personal spin or creative element to your project?
 Did you deliver something of value to the end user?

 * **Code Quality**: Did you follow code style guidance and best practices covered in class, such as indentation, spacing, modularity, and semantic naming?
 Did you comment your code and document your project?